yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/message-map-macros-mfc.md

 ## <a name="on_olecmd"></a>ON_OLECMD

-Kieruje polecenia za pomocą interfejsu `IOleCommandTarget`wysyłania poleceń.
+Kieruje polecenia za pomocą polecenia `IOleCommandTarget`interfejsie.

 ### <a name="syntax"></a>Składnia